hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_and_their_ai_companions_working_together_in__350eeb50-d4c9-4568-aeea-44d88f450e7f-0_0.content.md

 <!--
 Write me content for website with wallpaper which alt text is:

-"AInauts and their AI companions working together in a massive, zero-gravity space station."
+"Ainautes and their AI companions working together in a massive, zero-gravity space station."

 The name/title of the page should not be 1:1 copy of the alt text but rather a real content of the website which is using this wallpaper.

 - Use markdown format
 - Start with the heading
 - The content should look like a real website
 - Include real sections like references, contact, user stories, etc. use things relevant to the page purpose.
 - Feel free to use structure like headings, bullets, numbering, blockquotes, paragraphs, horizontal lines, etc.
 - You can use formatting like bold or _italic_